damhurmuller/Medical-Appointment-Analysis/README.md

 # Analyzing the Medical Appointment No Shows Kaggle Dataset
-## by Mário Damhur
+### by Mário Damhur

+Also, you can check the blog post about this project: [medium](https://mriodamhur.medium.com/data-analysis-of-medical-appointment-no-show-in-brazil-e05bda56d173)

-## Overview
+## CRISP-DM

+### Business Understanding

 A person makes a doctor appointment, receives all the instructions and no-show.
 Who to blame?
+Some questions to answer:
+- What are the age groups patients who have most turned up?
+- People who have some disease/disability usually turned up?
+- The Scholarship (Bolsa Família) for each gender contributed to turned up?
+- What is the impact of the location for the patients to turned up?

+There are a lot of other questions that we can ask, but for this project I limited the escope for them. :)

+### Data Understanding

 This [dataset](https://www.kaggle.com/joniarroba/noshowappointments) collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
 A number of characteristics about the patient are included in each row.

-It important to note that I analyzed this dataset always considering the relative proportion instead of only frequency/absolute proportion.

-## Dataset

 110.527 medical appointments its 14 associated variables (characteristics).
 The most important one if the patient show-up or no-show to the appointment.
 Variable names are self-explanatory.

 - **PatientId**: Identification of a patient
 - **AppointmentID**: Identification of each appointment